-- Professor John Shine, was the first to clone and express a human hormone, which lead to the cloning of the human growth hormone.
+- Professor John Shine was the first to clone and express a human hormone, which leads to the cloning of the human growth hormone.
 Without which, there would be no treatment for over 100,000 children suffering from dwarfism and other growth disorders.

 - Professor Arthur John Birch formulated a breakthrough procedure that became one of the most widely used methods in synthetic hormone production.
 As a result, today millions of women worldwide take the oral contraceptive pill.

 - Professor Ian Frazer is best known for developing the cervical cancer vaccine.
 His research could virtually eradicate cervical cancer within a generation.

 - Famously, Professor Frank Fenner introduced Myxomatosis to control Australia’s rabbit plague… but by far his greatest achievement was overseeing the worldwide smallpox program, completely eradicating the deadly disease.

 - Nobel laureates, Professor Barry Marshall and Emeritus Professor Robin Warren identified the bacterium responsible for peptic ulcers.
 Now, crippling stomach ache and invasive surgery can be avoided by taking a simple course of antibiotics.

 - Lawrence Hargrave linked together four of his box kites, added a sling for a seat and flew sixteen feet into the air.
 This vital step in man’s quest to fly opened new doors for the many other pioneering aviators that were to follow.